Girona: 6 Things To Do Around The City

 When referring to El Celler de Can Roca, Chloe from Journey with Chloe used an amazing quote mentioning that is the world’s second-best

-sell-your-kidney-to-pay-for-a-meal-kinda restaurant and in fact, that is the exact same reason why I suggest visiting the original Can Roca.
+sell-your-kidney-to-pay-for-a-meal-kinda restaurant and in fact, that is the exact same reason why I suggest visiting the original Can Roca when you visit Girona.
 You can still have some of the Roca’s brother magic and essence without ruining your budget.
 This was the restaurant started by their parents.

 You can check a little more about Can Roca here.